EXCLUSIVE-Biden administration aims to cut costs for solar, wind projects on public land | Headlines

 - United States

-She said the administration is studying several reforms to make federal lands easier for solar and wind companies to develop, but did not give specifics.
+The sessions will focus on rent lease schedules and fees for wind and solar rights-of-way, application processing times and environmental justice considerations.
 The push for easier access to vast federal lands also underscores the renewable energy industry's voracious need for new acreage: Biden has a goal to decarbonize the power sector by 2035, a target that would require an area bigger than the Netherlands for the solar industry alone, according to research firm Rystad Energy.

 At issue is a rental rate and fee scheme for federal solar and wind leases designed to keep rates in line with nearby agricultural land values.
-Under that policy, implemented by the administration of President Barack Obama in 2016, some major solar projects pay $971 per acre per year in rent, along with over $2,000 annually per megawatt of power capacity.
+Under that policy, implemented by President Barack Obama's administration in 2016, some major solar projects pay $971 per acre per year in rent, along with over $2,000 annually per megawatt of power capacity.

 For a utility-scale project covering 3,000 acres and producing 250 megawatts of power, that is a roughly $3.5 million tab each year.
 Wind project rents are generally lower, but the capacity fee is higher at $3,800, according to a federal fee schedule.